Getting RTXI:

 Hit ESC to get back to the top menu from where you started.
 Be careful to not exit the configuration menu.

-2. Select your processor type and disable multicore features.
+2. Select your processor type.

 From the top menu, follow the path: